virajbhutada/SuperStore-PowerBI-Retail-Insights/README.md

 If this project relies on external data sources, ensure that you have access and the required credentials.
 Update the connection strings or authentication details in the Power BI file if necessary.

-#### Additional Instructions

-Add any specific instructions or additional steps needed for setting up dependencies here.

 Now you're ready to explore the SuperStore Retail Analytics dashboard in Power BI!